jolespin/veba/FAQ.md

 * [*M. musculus* GRCm39](https://genome-idx.s3.amazonaws.com/bt/GRCm39.zip)
 * [*A. thaliana* TAIR10](https://genome-idx.s3.amazonaws.com/bt/TAIR10.zip)

-#### What's the difference between a coassembly and a pseudo-coassembly?
+#### What's the difference between a co-assembly and a pseudo-coassembly?

 Coassembly is when a user concatenates all forward reads into one file (e.g., `cat *_1.fastq.gz > concat_1.fastq.gz`) and all reverse reads into another file (e.g., `cat *_2.fastq.gz > concat_2.fastq.gz`) which is then input into an assembly algorithm (e.g., `metaSPAdes`) to perform "coassembly".
 This is often performed when the samples are similar enough to contain similar strains of bacteria and the samples are not deep enough to yield high quality sample-specific assemblies.